 From an afternoon tea specially crafted to show off the spooky side of the day to themed à la carte dining at some of the family-friendly resorts, you can enjoy a fun night and your children can find the best costume parties or some fun face painting events too!

-11 Places For A Halloween Celebration In Bali
+10 Places For A Halloween Celebration In Bali For 2025

 There are plenty of places for a good Halloween in Bali and this shouldn’t be taken as a definitive list.

-And don’t forget that you can always put on your dancing shoes and come to FINNS for a great night out, we don’t have a Halloween special but we do have a very good happy hour to help you have an amazing time.
+And don’t forget that you can always put on your dancing shoes and come to FINNS for a great night out, we don’t have a Halloween special, but we do have the best happy hour on the island to help you have an amazing time every single day.

 The Blue Door, Ubud

-This event is on the 28th of October rather than Halloween itself so you can enjoy the perfect occasion on the weekend, rather than in the middle of the week.
+This event is on the 31st of October this year, so you can enjoy the perfect occasion at the start of the weekend.

 They will have live music, face painting, a haunted maze and much more to keep you entertained.
 However, it’s important to note that this is an adults-only affair.